We often hear myth like this "Breast cancer always comes in the form of a lump "

 and its reality is a lump may indicate breast cancer (or one of many benign

-), but women should also be on the alert for other kinds
+breast conditions), but women should also be on the alert for other kinds

 of changes that may be signs of cancer.These include swelling; skin irritation or dimpling; breast or nipple pain; nipple retraction (turning inward); redness, scaliness, or thickening of the nipple or breast skin; or a discharge other than breast milk.Breast cancer can also spread to underarm lymph nodes and cause swelling there before a tumor in the breast is large enough to be felt.